Newbury, New Zealand

-Newbury is a rural community in Palmerston North City and Manawatu District, in the Manawatū-Whanganui region in New Zealand's central North Island.
+Newbury is a rural community in Palmerston North City and Manawatū District, in the Manawatū-Whanganui region in New Zealand's central North Island.

 It includes the intersection of State Highway 3 between Palmerston North and Sanson, and State Highway 54 between Palmerston North and Feilding.

 History

 The area was settled by English farmers in the late 19th century.
 Many settlers in the area, including the Gore family, were from Newbury, Berkshire.

 The Newbury Country Women's Institute was established by women in the community in 1934.
 By 2014, it had changed its name to the Newbury Women's Institute and had 23 members aged 65 to 89.

 In 2015, a driver was sentenced to community work over a fatal accident at the intersection of Newbury and Roberts Lines.
 The judge noted that roads in the area are very busy during rush hour due to the large number of people commuting into Palmerston North.